pluralsh/documentation/pages/plural-features/plural-ai/multi-model-configuration.md

 ## Learn More

-You can see the full docs for this resource at our [Agent API docs](https://docs.plural.sh/overview/management-api-reference#deploymentsettingsspec)
+See the complete [`DeploymentSettings` schema](/api-reference/kubernetes/management-api-reference#deploymentsettingsspec) in the Management API reference.